ethereum/ethereum-org/views/content/crowdsale.md

     deadline = now + durationInMinutes * 1 minutes;
     price = etherCostOfEachToken * 1 ether;

 Those are some of the [special keywords](https://solidity.readthedocs.org/en/latest/units-and-global-variables.html) in solidity that help you code, allowing you to evaluate some things like *1 ether == 1000 finney* or *2 days == 48 hours*.
-This will automatically convert the funding goal into **wei** the smallest unit available in the system and will create a timestamp that is exactly X minutes away from today.
+Inside the system all ether amounts are kept track in **wei**, the smallest divisible unit of ether.
+The code above converts the funding goal into wei by multiplying it by 1,000,000,000,000,000,000 (which is what the special keyword **ether** converts into).
+The next line creates a timestamp that is exactly X minutes away from today by also using a combination of the special keywords **now** and **minutes**.
+For more global keywords, check the [solidity documentation on Globally available variables](https://solidity.readthedocs.org/en/latest/units-and-global-variables.html).

 The following line will instantiate a contract at a given adress: